timstableford/proper-job/README.md

 ## Features

-- Works on any iterable including maps, arrays and Mongo cursors.
+- Works on any Iterable or AsyncIterable including maps, arrays and Mongo cursors.
 - It will run as many promises in parallel as you let it.
 If one finishes it will start another to keep it at the maximum allowed.
 - It supports aborting mid-way through.
 This will wait for any running promises to finish and then return.
 - TypeScript definitions.